 "The Visual Rhetoric of Human Forms in Practical Communication is destined to become an essential book for anyone serious about the study of the human figure in functional communication.
 Drawing on a wide range of historical and contemporary images, Charles Kostelnick argues persuasively that human figures in design are essential to understanding processes and stories." -Marguerite Helmers, Defining Visual Rhetorics

-2. Human Forms in Action: Agency and Empowerment, both Individual and Collective
+Chapter 2.
+Agency and Empowerment: Figures in Action, Both Individual and Collective

-4. Figures in Cultural Context: Envisioning Identity with Human Forms
+Chapter 4.
+Figure Design in Cultural Context: Transformations in Visualizing Identity with Human Forms

 This series promotes innovative, interdisciplinary research in the theory and practice of technical communication, broadly conceived as including business, scientific, and health communication.
 Technical communication has an extensive impact on our world and our lives, yet the venues for long-format research in the field are few.
 This series serves as an outlet for scholars engaged with the theoretical, practical, rhetorical, and cultural implications of this burgeoning field.
 The editors welcome proposals for book-length studies and edited collections involving qualitative and quantitative research and theoretical inquiry into technical communication and associated fields and topics, including user-centered design; information design; intercultural communication; risk communication; new media; social media; visual communication and rhetoric; disability/accessibility issues; communication ethics; health communication; applied rhetoric; and the history and current practice of technical, business, and scientific communication.